 On October 22, Wisconsin-born Michael Phair (b.
 1950) was elected as one of the Ward 4 Councillors in Edmonton, becoming the first openly gay elected politician in the province of Alberta, as well as one of Canada's earliest openly gay elected officials.
-Phair became active in the local LGBTQ+ community during and following his time on City Council (which lasted until he retired from politics in 2007), including serving as an Edmonton Pride Board member and an adjunct professor with the Institute for Sexual Minority Studies and Services (iSMSS).
+Phair became active in the local LGBTQ2+ community during and following his time on City Council (which lasted until he retired from politics in 2007), including serving as an Edmonton Pride Board member and an adjunct professor with the Institute for Sexual Minority Studies and Services (iSMSS).
 He later joined the Faculty of Education at the University of Alberta.

-On January 20, Sherry McKibben (1944-2014) became not only the 22nd woman in Edmonton's City Council, but also the first openly lesbian member and the second LGBTQ+ member (after Michael Phair).
+On January 20, Sherry McKibben (1944-2014) became not only the 22nd woman in Edmonton's City Council, but also the first openly lesbian member and the second LGBTQ2+ member (after Michael Phair).
 McKibben was actually elected in the 1994 by-election to replace Ward 4 Councillor Judy Bethel, who resigned her seat after she was elected to the House of Commons.
 McKibben spent less than two years in her seat, however, as she was defeated in the 1995 election (coming in third).
 She ran several times for provincial politics but was never elected.
-McKibben has also spent much of her time as an advocate and volunteer for the Edmonton LGBTQ+ community, including work with the HIV Network of Edmonton Society and the Pride Centre of Edmonton.
+McKibben has also spent much of her time as an advocate and volunteer for the Edmonton LGBTQ2+ community, including work with the HIV Network of Edmonton Society and the Pride Centre of Edmonton.
 The mother of three also published a book, Daunting Tasks: Dedicated People - Stories in the Management of Change in HIV/AIDS Organizations, in 2001.

 For a brief period during the mid 1990s, Sherry McKibben served alongside Michael Phair, making Edmonton the first Canadian city to have two openly queer Alderpersons simultaneously.